KRISHANKUMARPRAJAPAT/Ai_Learnings-with-Krishan-kumar/README.md

-Welcome to my personal repository where I document my journey and learnings in the field of Data Science.
-Here, you'll find a collection of documents, projects, and handwritten notes that I've accumulated over time.
-The goal is to create a valuable resource for individuals who are navigating the vast landscape of data science and artificial intelligence.
+# Welcome to my personal repository

 I'm Krishna Kumar, a passionate learner in the field of Data Science.
 This repository serves as a centralized hub for all my educational materials, projects, and notes.
 My motivation is to assist others in their learning journey by providing a well-organized collection of resources.

+In this reposotory i document my journey and learnings in the field of Data Science.
+Here, you'll find a collection of documents, projects, and handwritten notes that I've accumulated over time.
+The goal is to create a valuable resource for individuals who are navigating the vast landscape of data science and artificial intelligence.

 The repository is organized into the following sections: